sahahn/parc_scaling/docs/ensemble_by_pipeline.md

 {% include interactive6.html %}

 Note: You can watch an animation of how specific results change with with different pipelines.
 You can also hover over specific data points to find out more information.
+You can also find a version of the interactive plot with non log10 axis [here](./interactive6_base.html).

 The pattern of the intra ensemble stays fairly consistent across pipelines.
 One interesting trait is that the LGBM based pipeline exhibits the steepest scaling slope.

 - Click [here](./ensemble_intrapipe_table.html) to see the full results table containing ensemble inter-pipeline specific results.
-- See also Intra-Pipeline results as plotted by raw metric [here](./ensemble_by_pipeline_raw)
+- See also ensembled Intra-Pipeline results as plotted by raw metric [here](./ensemble_by_pipeline_raw)

 ## Inter-Pipeline